RachelFurlong-dev/milestone-project3-v1/TESTING.md

 ### Tested login form user authentication
 [Login Page]()
-- Tested that the relevant flash message appeared if the user entered the wrong username or password."Incorrect username and/or password"
+- Tested that the relevant flash message appeared if the user entered the wrong username or password.E.g."Incorrect username and/or password"
-- Tested that the relevant flash message appears when the user logs out, to tell the user that they have logged out."You have been logged out"
+- Tested that the relevant flash message appears when the user logs out, to tell the user that they have logged out.
+E.g."You have been logged out"
 - Tested that if a logged in user is able to access the login page, they are redirected to their profile.
 - Tested once the user has filled in the login form correctly that they are directed to their profile page and that a flash message appears saying welcome and their name.
 ![Login Page](screenshots/loginscreenshot.png)